RichardBzar/RichardBzar.github.io/essays/final-project-idea.md

   - Meteor
 ---
 ## Overview
-Problem: Students in college tend to want to have some advice from their predecessors but usually there is no central forumn to check
+Problem: Students in college tend to desire to have some advice from their predecessors but usually there is no central forumn to check for notes/studying resources pertaining to the class/subject that the student is struggled with, usually people have to make do with finding alumnis of the class by luck

 ## Mockup page ideas